Visual Impairment IconHigh Contrast

 3 Ami is French for “friend.”

-4 Coiffée is French for hairstyle or headdress.
+4 Coiffée is French for hairstyle.

 5 The Etablissement des Bains de Mer is a French sea-bathing center.